nsaimk/CYF-FullStack-Product/README.md

 - **Styling:** CSS and Bootstrap are used for styling the frontend components and creating a visually appealing user interface.

-- **Authentication:** User authentication is implemented using JSON Web Tokens (JWT) to secure the application's endpoints.

 - **API Communication:** Axios is used to make HTTP requests from the frontend to interact with the backend APIs.

 ## Getting Started